 As part of the qualification process, private lenders will perform a credit check to assess your credit worthiness before granting you a loan.
 Factors they take into consideration include your current employment, your income and your residency.
 If you’d like to learn more about specific private loan programs or what to expect during the application process, talk with someone in your campus’ Student Finance office.

-For a list of Private Loan Lenders that have made loans to DeVry Inc. (DeVry University, Chamberlain College of Nursing, Carrington College, Carrington College California, Ross Medical and Veterinary Schools, American University of the Caribbean and DeVry University’s Keller Graduate School of Management) students in the past, and continue to do so as of the date listed below.
+For a list of Private Loan Lenders that have made loans to DeVry Education Group (DeVry University, Chamberlain College of Nursing, Carrington College, Ross University School of Medicine and Ross University School of Veterinary Medicine, American University of the Caribbean School of Medicine and DeVry University’s Keller Graduate School of Management) students in the past, and continue to do so as of the date listed below.

 Low-interest financing program with extended repayment terms.